emanuelecasadio/CliDispatcher/README.md

 Step-by-step compilation:
 - `sudo apt-get install openjdk-7-jdk jsvc maven git beanstalkd` (install requirements with your favorite pkg manager)
 - Download source from github or directly clone the repository
+- Copy files in src/main/resources in the same folder, renaming them without the `.dist` suffix
+- Customize these new `.properties` files
 - Once you are in the project folder, run `mvn clean install`
 - Two jars should have been generated in the `target` folder